HamzaAlmughrabi02/Marketing-Campaign-Analysis/README.md

 #### **How to Explore the Project**
 * **Full Analysis:** The complete code and analysis are available in the `Marketing_Campaign_Analysis.ipynb` notebook.
 * **Final Report:** The interactive Power BI report is saved as a PDF in this repository.
-You can find it under `Respones of cam Campian.pdf`.
+You can find it under Marketing_Campaign_Analysis_Report.pdf`.

 #### **Author**
 * **Hamza Almughrabi**